pedryx/blocky-adventure/README.md

 Each chunk is composed of blocks.
 Blocks can be destroyed and placed.
 Different blocks have different destruction times.

 ## Optimalizations
 The game uses greedy meshing for mesh creation of chunks.
-For each face of every block it tries to create as large stripe as possible.
-This optimalization leads to a decrease in number of triangles in the meshes.
+For each face of every block, it tries to create as large a stripe as possible.
+This optimization leads to a decrease in number of triangles in the meshes.

 ## Branches
-This reprository consist of two branches:
+This repository consists of two branches:
-- Main branch: It contains greedy meshing optimalization, but this optimalization is not completly finished, meaning there are two bugs which can occur when using this branch:
+- Main branch: It contains greedy meshing optimization, but this optimization is not finished, meaning two bugs can occur when using this branch:
-  - Upon placing block some faces of this block can became invisible and game can crash upon looking at them.
+  - Upon placing the block some faces of this block can become invisible and the game can crash upon looking at them.
-  - Sometimes there is big triangle generated under the game world.
+  - Sometimes there is a big triangle generated under the game world.
-- Stable branch: This branch dont have greedy meshing optimalization and it is generating meshes in a very simple way which just check if the face is exposed to air and if yes it generates quad for that face.
-This branch dont contains bugs mention in the main branch description.
+- Stable branch: This branch doesn't have greedy meshing optimization and it generates meshes in a very simple way which just checks if the face is exposed to air and if yes it generates quad for that face.
+This branch doesn't contain bugs mentioned in the main branch description.

 ## Known bugs
 The following bugs can occur (at both branches):
-- There is not respawn when player fall out of the map.
+- There is no respawn when the player falls out of the map.
-- The game crashes when player try to place block above maximum height or bellow zero height.
+- The game crashes when the player tries to place a block above maximum height or below zero height.

 ## Links
 - [Trello](https://trello.com/b/xAdQrWXY/blocky-adventure)